tigerwill90/fox/README.md

 **Automatic OPTIONS replies:** Fox has built-in native support for [OPTIONS requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/OPTIONS).

+**Get the current route:** You can easily retrieve the route of the matched request.
+This actually makes it easier to integrate observability middleware like open telemetry.

 **Client IP Derivation:** Accurately determine the "real" client IP address using best practices tailored to your network topology.

+**Rich middleware ecosystem:** Fox offers a robust ecosystem of prebuilt, high-quality middlewares, ready to integrate into your application.

 Of course, you can also register custom `NotFound` and `MethodNotAllowed` handlers.